SysKitTeam/docs-monitor/how-to/exclude-installation-folder-from-antivirus-scanning.md

 ## 32-bit and 64-bit version

-* Drive:\Program Files\SysKit\Monitor
+* Drive:\Program Files\Syskit\Monitor

-If you are using SysKit Monitor Data Collector, please exclude the following folder:
+If you are using Syskit Monitor Data Collector, please exclude the following folder:

-* Drive:\Program Files\SysKit\Monitor Data Collector
+* Drive:\Program Files\Syskit\Monitor Data Collector

 {% hint style="info" %}
 The placeholder 'Drive' represents the letter of the drive on which you have the application installed.
 Typically, this drive letter is C.